-On the reverse of this photograph was written: “Zum ewigen Andenken an den Spartakisten Krieg in München Bayern.” – As an eternal memento of the Spartacist War in Munich, Bavaria.
+On the reverse of this photograph reads: “Zum ewigen Andenken an den Spartakisten Krieg in München Bayern”.
+English: “As an eternal memento of the Spartacist War in Munich, Bavaria”.

-Some say it’s a real situation some say it’s a staged photo.
-It’s most likely was a staged event due to the various discrepancies in the photo.
-This does not look like an actual execution.
+According to some sources, this is a real situation, other sources claim that this is a staged photograph.
+It’s most likely to be a staged event due to the various discrepancies in the photo.
+First, this does not look like an actual execution.
 They are too close to the wall to shoot without ricocheting and they’re not aiming or shouldering their guns in such a way that would indicate a readiness to fire.

 Composed of ex-soldiers, unemployed youth, and other discontents and led by ex-officers and other former military personnel they proliferated all over Germany in the spring and summer of 1919.
-The Freikorps was used to put down the German Revolution of 1918-1919 and it crushed the Bavarian Soviet Republic in May 1919.
+The Freikorps were used to put down the German Revolution of 1918-1919 and to crush the Bavarian Soviet Republic in May 1919.

 They officially disbanded in 1920 but many members joined the fledgling Nazi Party and became the party’s original enforcers – what was later to become the SA.
 A former member of the Freikorps, Ernst Roehm, became head of the SA.